jrie/kisslib/README.md

 A gallery with screenshots (also development steps), newest first, can be found here: https://www.picflash.org/gallery.php?id=9RGDIIE7K8

-The screenshots are taken under Debian Sid using Xfce desktop.
+The screenshots are taken under Debian Sid using Xfce desktop and Debian Testing with Xfce Defaults.

+### Tested working on
+* Debian Sid/Unstable and Stretch/Testing (Tested @ 28.12.2016)
+* Debian Jessie/Stable requires the "kisslib-jessie" binary and special compilation due to code changes (28.12.2016)
+* more to come...

 ### File support and usage